-Soil Due to the diversity of natural conditions, we can find almost all types of soil in Georgia.
+Soil - Due to the diversity of natural conditions, we can find almost all types of soil in Georgia.
 There are three soil provinces: West, East and South.
 By the conditions and processes of soil formation, in each of them different zones and subzones are distinguished and within the latter - regions and subregions.
 There are 48 soil regions and 169 subregions in Georgia.
-Soil vegetation in Georgia is very diverse: Polydominant Colchis forest on red and yellow soils; alder forest in Kolkheti peat swamp; broadleaf and coniferous forest; etc.